Lighting The Eagle Trail Ceremony

 Lights are dimmed.

-Speaker #1 (Assistant Scout Master or other Troop leader)
+Speaker #1 (Assistant Scout Master or another Troop leader)

-Speaker #2 (Assistant Scout Master or other Troop leader)
+Speaker #2 (Assistant Scout Master or another Troop leader)

 Second Class Scout

 First Class Scout

 MODERATOR: To earn the highest rank in Scouting, a Scout must spend a great deal of time and effort.
 Therefore, the occasion that recognizes his accomplishments should be memorable.
 Tonight, we shall follow Light the Eagle trail as we recognize the accomplishments of (Eagle candidate's name).

 When a boy becomes a Boy Scout there is within him something that we call the spirit of Scouting.
 This single lighted candle before you represents that spirit.
 Because the spirit of Scouting embodies the principles of the Scout Oath and Law, it becomes a shining beacon of inspiration.
 Alone, this light may seem feeble, but when multiplied by the more than three and a half million boys in Scouting around the world, it is powerful indeed.
 After a boy enters Scouting, the Scout Law that he promises to obey begins to guide his life.
 One by one, using the flame from the spirit of Scouting, we shall light the symbols for each part of the Scout Law.
 There are 12 parts; each is an important foundation in the building of strong character.